-Newly-Single Maya Jama Sets Instagram On Fire In Leopard-Print Bikini
+Newly Single Maya Jama Sets Instagram On Fire In Leopard-Print Bikini

 Maya Jama is owning the single life.
 The British television presenter made headlines this summer for ending her four-year relationship with rapper Stormzy – Maya may be feeling some inner turmoil, but it doesn’t look like she’s lost her confidence.
-The 25-year-old has made The Daily Mail‘s headlines for an Instagram update that showcased her bikini-ready body, with fans likely losing their minds over just how great Maya looked in her photo.
+The 25-year-old has made Daily Mail‘s headlines for an Instagram update that showcased her bikini-ready body, with fans likely losing their minds over just how great Maya looked in her photo.

 Maya’s update came from a chic-looking hotel room – the star is currently in Ibiza, Spain.
-The photo showed Maya in selfie mode, with the camera taking in a standalone bath behind her, alongside what appeared to be an open suitcase.
+The photo showed Maya in selfie mode, with the camera taking in a standalone bath behind her.
 Maya was definitely taking center stage, though.
 The MTV face and radio host was flaunting her killer body in a tiny leopard-print bikini that seemed to be ticking boxes for just about everything.
 Maya’s long and toned legs were on show, with fans also seeing her slim waist, shapely hips, and sexy cleavage.
 The photo might have afforded a low-frills feel by virtue of Maya appearing barefoot, but there was a glam finish.
 Maya’s long-brown hair was looking sleek, with discreet gold jewelry adding extra flourishes.

 As the newspaper reports, Maya’s post was also accompanied by some Instagram stories.